SmartTokenLabs/devcon6-integration-guide/INTEGRATION_GUIDE.md

 ```

 To use ticket validation in your own contract, copy the VerifyAttestation.sol library to your project.

+# UN (unpredictable number) verification

+The UN challenge/signature provides an extra layer of verification for third party sites that want it.
+Attestations are valid for a week and can be used across different third-party site.
+UN verification allows the third party site to confirm that the attestation hasn't been compromised or shared by the user.
+This comes at the expense of UX, as the user is required to sign a challenge on the third-party site.

+## To turn off UN signing

+Update the tokenConfig before instantiating the token-negotiator client:

+`tokenConfig.unEndPoint = null`

 # Configure for production